X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS: Introduction

 \section{Introduction}

-HED science has in the past made ample use of X-ray radiography and imaging to investigate a variety of phenomena, such as the implosions of Inertial Confinement Fusion capsules~\cite{Katayama1993,Kalantar1997,Marshall2009,Hicks2010}, X-pinch plasmas~\cite{Shelkovenko2001} and the general hydrodynamics of evolution of HED targets.~\cite{Landen2001}.
-Since the dynamics of these phenomena evolve on very fast time scales (from fs to ns), short X-ray pulses are needed to obtain useful data.
-Historically, fast X-ray sources generated by the interaction of high power laser with backlighter targets have been employed, with typical spatial and temporal resolution on the order of tens of micrometers and hundreds of picoseconds or more, respectively.
-Techniques to use Phase Contrast Imaging with backlighters have also been developed~\cite{Montgomery2004,Kozioziemski2005,Koch2009,Ping2011}, albeit with limited resolutions compared to synchrotrons, where sub-micron resolutions are standard~\cite{Nugent1996,Cloetens1999}.
+High Energy Density (HED) science has traditionally made ample use of X-ray radiography and imaging to investigate a variety of phenomena, such as the implosions of inertial confinement fusion (ICF) capsules~\cite{Katayama1993,Kalantar1997,Marshall2009,Hicks2010,Dewald2018,Weber2022}, X-pinch plasmas~\cite{Shelkovenko2001} and the general hydrodynamics of evolution of HED targets.~\cite{Landen2001,Oliver2022}.
+Since the dynamics of these phenomena evolve on very fast time scales (from fs to ns), ultrashort X-ray pulses are needed to obtain relevant data.
+Historically, X-ray sources generated by the interaction of high power laser with backlighter targets have been employed, with typical spatial and temporal resolution on the order of tens of micrometers and hundreds of picoseconds or more~\cite{Landen2001,Morace2014} Phase Contrast Imaging techniques with backlighters have also been developed~\cite{Montgomery2004,Kozioziemski2005,Koch2009,Ping2011}, albeit with limited resolutions compared to synchrotrons, where sub-micron resolutions are standard~\cite{Nugent1996,Cloetens1999}.

 The start of operation of LCLS~\cite{Emma2010} in 2009 opened new possibilities for X-ray imaging in HED science.
-The coherence properties of the beam allow for imaging with sub-micron spatial resolution, while the short, bright pulses allow temporal resolution of tens of femtoseconds.
+The coherent properties of the beam allow for imaging with sub-micron spatial resolution, while the short, bright pulses allow temporal resolution of tens of femtoseconds.
 These combined properties allow for single-shot X-ray imaging techniques to emerge as a leading technique to further our understanding of complex HED phenomena.
-At LCLS, the Matter in Extreme Conditions end-station~\cite{Nagler2015} is specifically tailored to field experiments in HED science and to foster this field of research, the different imaging techniques and instrumens have been developed, and are now available to its user community.
+At LCLS, the Matter in Extreme Conditions end-station~\cite{Nagler2015} is specifically tailored to field experiments in HED science.
+To foster this field of research, the different imaging techniques and instruments have been developed, and are available to its user community.

-In this paper, we describe the use and performances of the MEC Xray Imager instrument (MXI) and the different diagnostic imaging techniques that make use of it, then show some preliminary proof of principle experiments to showcase its potential for HED science.
+In this paper, we describe the use and performances of the MEC Xray Imager (MXI) and the different diagnostic imaging techniques that make use of it, and present preliminary proof of principle experiments to showcase its potential for HED science.